JBorrow/GoGoGadget/README.md

 ```
 This will generate the initial conditions (sans dark matter halo, of course).
 These follow exponential radial profiles and sech^2 profiles for the gas and stars.

+A quick note: using the ```--pfile``` option will ensure that the script only generates the parameterfile, and then quits.

 The custom (i.e. non base-gadget) paramters are:
 ```
 [ParameterFile]